helloswapnadeep/eclipse-enigma/README.md

-Here’s a tailored `README.md` for a weather web app built solely using HTML, CSS, and JavaScript:
+Here’s a tailored `README.md` for a interstellar web app built solely using HTML, CSS, and JavaScript:

 ```markdown
 # A Journey Beyond the Eclipse 🚀